salesforce/offline-app-developer-starter-kit/README.md

    cd offline-app-developer-starter-kit
    ```

 3. Check out the appropriate tag.
-The tagged commits are properly tested, whereas `HEAD` may not be ready for consumption.
+The tagged commits are properly tested, whereas the `HEAD` of the branch may not be ready for consumption.

 4. Install dependencies: